yarisvt/tyk-docs/tyk-docs/content/concepts/session-meta-data.md

 ## Concept: Meta Data

-As mentioned in the Session Object concept documentation, all tokens within Tyk can contain a meta data field, and this field is a string key/value map that can store any kind of information about the underlying identity of a session.
+As described in [What is a Session Object?][1], all Tyk tokens can contain a meta data field.
+This field is a string key/value map that can store any kind of information about the underlying identity of a session.

 The meta data field is important, because it can be used in various ways: